8. Student Achievement

 Every student attending Virtual High School is considered to be unique.
 Each student must have opportunities to achieve success according to his or her own interests, abilities and goals.
-The Virtual High School assessment and evaluation policy is based on seven fundamental principles, the first of which tells us that assessment, evaluation, and reporting practices and procedures must be fair, transparent and equitable for all students.
-Students and parents need to know that evaluations are based on evidence of student learning and that there is consistency in the way grades are assigned across all Ontario schools.
+The VHS assessment and evaluation policy is based on seven fundamental principles, the first of which tells us that assessment, evaluation, and reporting practices and procedures must be fair, transparent and equitable for all students.
+Students and parents need to know that evaluations are evidence of student learning and that there is consistency in the way grades are assigned across all Ontario schools.

 When these 7 principles are fully understood and observed by all teachers, they will guide the collection of meaningful information that will help inform instructional decisions, promote student engagement and improve student learning:

-- Provide descriptive feedback that is meaningful and timely to support learning.
+- Provide descriptive feedback that is meaningful and timely to support learning, and

 8.1 Assessment and Evaluation Strategies

 In order to ensure that assessment and evaluation are valid and reliable, and that they lead to the improvement of student learning, teachers must use assessment and evaluation strategies that:

 - address both what students learn and how well they learn;

 - are based both on the categories of knowledge and skills and on the achievement level descriptions given in the achievement chart that appears in the curriculum policy document for each discipline;